 Texsport Portable Outdoor Propane Heater

 We’re not going to design, here.
 We want function.
 We want the best camping heater without all the frills and ribbons.
-Texsport gives us just that with this ultra portable, quick-acting propane heater.
+Texsport gives us just that with Outdoor Propane, an ultra portable, quick-acting heater.
 It’ll be a real chore to tip this over; the paddlefoot plastic base provides a stable position while you burn through 16oz disposable propane cylinders.
 Fire this baby up immediately and reap the rewards just as quickly.
 With aluminum reflector plates to distribute heat and intensify the output, you’ll cure the frost on your breath in under a minute flat.

 Paddlefoot stand to prevent tipping over.